paulnorthrop/smor/README.md

-# arsia-smor
+# Stochastic Models of Rainfall

-Stochastic Models of Rainfall: a review to appear in [Annual Review of Statistics and its Application](https://www.annualreviews.org/journal/statistics)
+A review to appear in [Annual Review of Statistics and its Application](https://www.annualreviews.org/journal/statistics)

 Webpage link [https://paulnorthrop.github.io/smor/](https://paulnorthrop.github.io/smor/)